-AIJIC is asking legislators for interpreters and translators to be exempted from the Bill for the following reasons:
+AIJIC is asking legislators for court interpreters to be exempted from AB5 for the following reasons:

-- If AB5 passes without major amendments, a key component when determining whether someone can continue operating as an independent will be the “ABC test” adopted by the California Supreme Court in the 2018 Dynamex ruling which AB5 seeks to codify.
+- A key component when determining whether someone can continue operating as an independent is the “ABC test” adopted by the California Supreme Court in the 2018 Dynamex ruling which AB5 attempts to codify.
 According to the test, workers must be treated as employees, not independent contractors, if their jobs are central to a company’s core business.
-Pursuant to this reasoning, an interpreter would continue to be an independent contractor if hired by a law firm or the courts, but if she’s providing services for an interpretation agency, then she would become an employee.
+Pursuant to this reasoning, interpreters would continue to be an independent contractor if hired by a law firm or the courts, but if they’re providing services for an interpretation agency, then they would become employees.
 This is not to be taken lightly when considering that over 50% of most freelance interpreters’ earnings come from their work through interpretation agencies.

 - AB5 will force interpreting agencies to pay the interpreters they occasionally hire in California with a W2 form, which will increase their cost of doing business mainly due to unemployment and Workers Comp insurance.
-Whether they pass those costs along to their clients or to the interpreters they work with remains to be seen, but experience shows that businesses inevitably do everything possible to avoid losing a client.
+It’s no surprise that several out of state agencies have already decided to no longer hire interpreters and translators from California.
+For the ones that have not yet taken this drastic action, it remains to be seen whether they will pass those higher costs along to their clients or to the interpreters they work with, but experience shows that businesses inevitably do everything possible to avoid losing a client.
 In other words, most likely interpreters will have to fight to keep their rates at their current levels, and the idea of increasing them to keep up with the cost of living will be unthinkable for years to come.
 By getting paid with a W2 form, interpreters will also lose many of the business tax deductions that are allowed when operating as independent contractors.
-Eventually, AB5 could undermine their ability to continue earning a decent income to the point where many of them might decide to leave the profession or move to other less expensive states where being an independent contractor has not been outlawed.
+The business to business provision in AB5, although hailed by many as the solution, does not help us either since it requires the business to provide the service to the hiring entity and not the entity’s clients.
+Eventually, AB5 could undermine interpreters’ ability to continue earning a decent income to the point where many of them might decide to leave the profession or move to other states where being an independent contractor has not been outlawed.

 - We commonly network with one another.
 One day, interpreter A might subcontract interpreter E to work with her at a conference for one of her clients.
 On another day, interpreter E might subcontract interpreter A to translate a document for one of her clients.
 That would create an unreasonable situation where they would both be employers and employees of one another.